Guillaume-COULAUD/ETL-Synthea-Documentation/Achilles-documentation.md

 - cdmVersion : Version of your CDM
 - outputFolder : Path folder for store logs and errors from Achilles

-⚠️If you have this error :
+⚠️If you have this error : <br />
-⚠️Error in `.createErrorReport()`:
+⚠️Error in `.createErrorReport()`: <br />
 ⚠️!
-Error executing SQL:
+Error executing SQL: <br />
-⚠️org.postgresql.util.PSQLException: ERREUR: la relation « results.achilles_results » n'existe pas
+⚠️org.postgresql.util.PSQLException: ERREUR: la relation « results.achilles_results » n'existe pas <br />
 ⚠️You need to look in file "achillesError_2004.txt" in the path you advice in tempEmulationSchema.
-This error can be caused by many reasons.
+This error can be caused by many reasons.  <br />

-⚠️If you have this error :
+⚠️If you have this error : <br />
-⚠️Error:
+⚠️Error: <br />
-⚠️org.postgresql.util.PSQLException: ERREUR: division par zéro ⚠️It's because your Person table is empty.
-Use [ETL-Synthea.](https://github.com/Guillaume-COULAUD/ETL-Synthea-Documentation/blob/main/README.md)
+⚠️org.postgresql.util.PSQLException: ERREUR: division par zéro <br />
+⚠️It's because your Person table is empty.
+Use [ETL-Synthea.](https://github.com/Guillaume-COULAUD/ETL-Synthea-Documentation/blob/main/README.md) <br />